Ovarian cyst: Treatment

 Cysts associated with hypothyroidism or other endocrine problems are managed by treating the underlying condition.

-About 95% of ovarian cysts are benign, not cancerous.
-Functional cysts and hemorrhagic ovarian cysts usually resolve spontaneously.
+About 95% of ovarian cysts are benign (not cancerous).
+Functional cysts and hemorrhagic ovarian cysts usually resolve spontaneously within one or two menstrual cycles.

 However, the bigger an ovarian cyst is, the less likely it is to disappear on its own.
 Treatment may be required if cysts persist over several months, grow, or cause increasing pain.
 Cysts that persist beyond two or three menstrual cycles, or occur in post-menopausal women, may indicate more serious disease and should be investigated through ultrasonography and laparoscopy, especially in cases where family members have had ovarian cancer.
 Such cysts may require surgical biopsy.
 Additionally, a blood test may be taken before surgery to check for elevated CA-125, a tumour marker, which is often found in increased levels in ovarian cancer, although it can also be elevated by other conditions resulting in a large number of false positives.

-Pain
+Expectant management

+If the cyst is asymptomatic and appears to be either benign or normal (i.e., a cyst with a benign appearance and a size of less than 3 cm diameter in premenopausal women or less than 1 cm in postmenopausal women), then delaying surgery, in the hope that it will prove unnecessary, is appropriate and recommended.
+Normal ovarian cysts require neither treatment nor additional investigations.
+Benign but medium-size cysts may prompt an additional pelvic ultrasound after a couple of months.
+(The larger the cyst, the sooner the follow-up imaging is done.)

+Symptom management

 Pain associated with ovarian cysts may be treated in several ways: